Antalya: History

 The 13th-century Seljuk mosque at Attaleia, now in ruins, had been a Christian Byzantine basilica from the 7th century.
 The Great Mosque had also been a Christian basilica and the Kesik Minare Mosque had been the 5th-century Christian Church of the Panaghia or Virgin and was decorated with finely carved marble.
 The archaeological museum at Attaleia houses some sarcophagi and mosaics from nearby Perga and a casket of bones reputed to be those of St. Nicholas, the bishop of Myra, further down the Turquoise coast.
 The area of Antalya was subject to naval attacks by the Arabs of the Abbasid Caliphate.

 Attaleia was a major city in the Byzantine Empire.
 It was the capital of the Byzantine Theme of the Cibyrrhaeots, which occupied the southern coasts of Anatolia.
 According to the research of Speros Vryonis, it was the major naval station on the southern Anatolian coast, a major commercial center, and the most convenient harbor between the Aegean Sea and Cyprus and points further east.
 Besides the local merchants, "one could expect to see Armenians, Saracens, Jews, and Italians."

 At the time of the accession of John II Komnenos in 1118, Attaleia was an isolated outpost surrounded by Turkish beyliks, accessible only by sea, but his capture of Sozopolis in 1120 re-opened land-communication with the city once more.
+Upon learning of the death of emperor Manuel I Komnenos in 1180, the Seljuk sultan Kilij Arslan II subjected the city to a long siege, but failed to take it.
 Following the Sack of Constantinople by the Crusaders in 1204, Niketas Choniates records that Attaleia was the personal fiefdom of a certain Aldebrandus, "an Italian by birth who was strictly raised according to Roman tradition".
 When Kaykhusraw, sultan of the Seljuk Turks attempted to capture the city in 1206, Aldebrandus called Cyprus for help and received 200 infantry from the Latins.
 The attackers were defeated after a siege of less than 16 days.
 Kaykhusraw would take Attaleia the following year and build its first mosque.
 Local Christians rebelled and captured Attaleia with aid of Walter of Montbéliard in 1212.
 Briefly restored Byzantine rule in Attaleia was ended by Kaykaus I in 1216.